rdf-elixir/sparql_client/README.md

 ## Usage

-The major function of the SPARQL.Client is `SPARQL.Client.query/3` to perform the various forms of SPARQL queries.
+The major function of the SPARQL.Client is `SPARQL.Client.query/3`, which performs the various forms of SPARQL queries.
 It takes a SPARQL query string, a SPARQL endpoint URL, and some options.
 The query is only sent to the endpoint if it is syntactically valid.
-Depending on the query form either a `SPARQL.Query.ResultSet` struct or an `RDF.Graph` is returned.
+Depending on the query form either a `SPARQL.Query.Result` struct or an `RDF.Graph` is returned.

 For a more detailed description, including the various `SPARQL.Client.query/3` options, see its [documentation](http://hexdocs.pm/sparql_client/SPARQL.Client.html#query/3).